Rintarooo/TSP_DRL_PtrNet/README.md

 ![Screen Shot 2021-02-25 at 12 45 34 AM](https://user-images.githubusercontent.com/51239551/109026426-13756500-7703-11eb-9880-6b8be0b47b4e.png)

 <br><br>
-In this work, we tackle Traveling Salesman Problem(TSP), which is one of the combinatorial optimization problems known as NP-hard.
+In this work, we will tackle Traveling Salesman Problem(TSP), which is one of the combinatorial optimization problems known as NP-hard.
 TSP seeks for the shortest tour for a salesman to visit each city exactly once.

 ## Training without supervised solution